AvtsVivek/LearnVsExt/src/tasks/748540-TodoGlyphSdkContentTypeExt/ReadMe.md

 9. So we are simply creating a margin glyph where ever a todo is present in the text file.

 ![Final run](images/51_50FinalTest.jpg)

+## Notes
+1. Need to understand the difference between 800400-TodoClassification and 748540-TodoGlyphSdkContentTypeExt